Flexible Working Arrangements

 Vice-Chancellor and University President

-As a Gender Equality Employer of Choice, Western Sydney University is keen to continue its long standing reputation for fairness and equity in the workplace.
+As an Employer of Choice for Gender Equality, Western Sydney University is keen to continue its long standing reputation for fairness and equity in the workplace.
 The University proactively supports flexible work practices in order to attract and retain the greatest diversity and quality of talented staff.
 The University recognises that flexible workplaces make good business sense for the whole organisation with significant benefits for staff and the University as outlined in the University's Business Case for Flexible Work (2019) .
 The University recognises our statutory obligations to ensure staff are not subject to discrimination due to family and/or carer responsibilities.
 Western Sydney University also supports staff’s legal right to request flexible working arrangements in certain circumstances, see below resources for further detail.
 Moreover, the University understands that flexible working arrangements are key to unlocking workplace gender equality for men and women.
 For this reason, we encourage all staff and their supervisors to adopt flexible working wherever feasib

 Flexible work options and services